 It isn't easy to explain it to people.
 It just doesn’t come out very smoothly, no matter which way you cut it.
 At least vegetarians, diabetics, heck, even vegans get a little understanding and respect.
 But try explaining that you’ll take a pass on those nachos because they are likely made with genetically engineered corn, cooked in genetically engineered canola oil, and smothered in cheese from cows that were fed genetically engineered soy and corn.
 If you ever want to create an instant awkward silence followed by a raging debate at a dinner party, I recommend this technique.
-But seriously, you do end up sounding like an annoyingly paranoid food snob who asks way too many questions; someone nobody wants to eat dinner with.
-So over the years I have learned to be increasingly discreet about my non-GMO inclinations when dining in public.
+You end up sounding like the annoying and paranoid food snob who asks way too many questions.
+So over the years I've learned to be discreet about my non-GMO inclinations when eating in public.
 But then again, isn’t that what landed us here in the first place?
-We Canadians are just so polite and docile about everything.
-Maybe if we put up a good food fight, we would actually stand a chance at proper labelling and knowing what we're eating (which by the way, may be about to happen in California!
-Goooo California!
-Vote yes for labelling!)
+We Canadians are so polite and docile about everything, we are terrified we might disturb or offend someone.
+Maybe if we put up a good food fight, we would actually stand a chance at proper labelling and knowing what we're eating.
+Our American neighbours are now well ahead of us on that front, with some states beginning to pass GMO labelling laws.

 I wanted to find out if I should be on the lookout for any other new GE sweet corn varieties this summer, so I consulted Health Canada’s list of approved “plants with novel traits,” as they mysteriously prefer to call them.
 I could see that various varieties of GE corn had been approved over the years, but that they were all field corn varieties.
 So I contacted Health Canada to inquire about sweet corn specifically.
 They informed me that they do not provide “information on which varieties of sweet corn are currently being grown in Canada.”
 So I contacted Lucy Sharratt at the Canadian Biotechnology Action Network (CBAN).
 She confirmed that it is next to impossible to obtain this kind of information from our government.
 “You practically have to be a detective to find out what GE crops are being grown and sold in Canada”, she explained.
 Lucy informed me that, in addition to Attribute, there are three varieties of Monsanto sweet corn on the market this year, modestly dubbed Temptation II, Obsession II and Passion II.
 When I hear these names, I can’t help but simultaneously think of bad perfumes. . . and the witch and her shiny, poisonous apple in Snow White, but I digress.

 By now you’re probably wondering what the big deal is.
 Why not just eat the darn corn and stop worrying so much.
 Usually, when people ask me why I go through all the trouble, I recommend that they watch The World According to Monsanto, a film by award-winning journalist Marie-Monique Robin.
-It answers a lot of questions and is a real eye-opener.
-But I suppose that, fundamentally, it’s the idea of genetic engineering that disturbs me most since it involves artificially forcing genetic material from one organism into the DNA of an entirely different species, something that doesn’t happen in nature, and with consequences that are difficult to predict.
-Then there are the increasing number of peer-reviewed animal-feeding studies showing evidence of organ damage, gastrointestinal and immune system disorders, and reproductive failure.
+And also read Altered Genes, Twisted Truths by Steve Druker (named by Jane Goodall "one of the most important books of the last 50 years").
+Both answer a lot of questions and are true eye-openers as to the corrupted ways GMOs re being regulated in our food supply.
+I suppose that fundamentally, it’s the idea of genetic engineering that disturbs me most since it involves artificially forcing genetic material from one organism into the DNA of an entirely different species, something that doesn’t happen in nature, and with consequences that are difficult to predict.
+But in actual fact, I'm not opposed to genetic engineering, conducted in a laboratory setting, as a means of scientific research, especially in the medical field.
+But when genetically engineered organisms are put into our foods without being labelled or adequately tested independently (in other words, not tested by the same companies that have created them), that's where I believe there's cause for concern.
+There are increasing number of peer-reviewed animal-feeding studies showing evidence of organ damage, gastrointestinal and immune system disorders, and reproductive failure.
 And earlier this year, scientists at the University of Caen in France showed that the Bt protein found in genetically engineered corn can be toxic to human cells, an alarming discovery given that last year doctors at Sherbrooke University Hospital in Quebec found Bt toxin from GE corn in the blood of 93 percent of the pregnant women they studied.

 |My farming colleagues planting Bodacious corn!|